-Really, what’s not to love??
+What’s not to love about chicken pot pie?
 Tender pieces of chicken, crisp veggies and a luscious sauce, all wrapped in a warm and cozy crust.
 Yep, I’d say that’s pretty much as close to comfort food heaven as you can get.
+This version isn’t radically different, it’s just a GOOD chicken pot pie recipe that’s easy to throw together – something we can all appreciate.

 My infatuation of chicken pot pie started long ago, when my Grandmother first inverted a Swanson’s individual chicken pot pie on the plate in front of me.
 She then proceeded to cut it up until it resembled, for lack of a better word, mush.
 It sounds sort of unappetizing, but I’d equate it to the same general idea as the Thanksgiving mashup – when turkey, gravy, mashed potatoes and dressing are all forced together in one complete bite.